There is one main, unbreakable rule regarding the disposal of sanitary pads. And here it is. Never ever flush a sanitary pad. Always bin it.

 If you’re changing your pad (i.e. putting a fresh new pad on after taking a used one off), you can wrap your used pad in the wrapper of the new pad you just stuck in your knickers.

 ALWAYS sanitary pad wrappers have a convenient tab closure on them for just this purpose.
 All you have to do is take your used pad, place it in the wrapper, roll it up, and secure it with the tab.
-Then bin it.
+Then bin it and wash your hands.
 Easy peasy.How to Dispose Sanitary Pads When You’re Not Putting on Another Pad

-If you’re removing your pad and not putting a new one on (either because you’re switching to tampons or it’s the end of your period), roll up your pad so none of the menstrual fluid is showing and then bin it.
-You may choose to wrap some toilet paper around your pad before putting it in the waste bin for extra discretion.How to Dispose Sanitary Pads When You’re at Home
+If you’re removing your pad and not putting a new one on because it’s the end of your period, roll up your pad so none of the menstrual fluid is showing and then bin it.
+You may choose to wrap some toilet paper around your pad before putting it in the waste bin.How to Dispose Sanitary Pads When You’re at Home

 Disposal of sanitary pads when you’re at home is pretty straightforward and up to you how you’d like to do it.
 As long as you’re following the golden rule of sanitary pad disposal – bin it, don’t flush it! – the rest is up to you.
 Here are your options: